Sustainability Frequently Asked Questions

 We are happy to work with customers who are seeking LEED certification of their properties by providing data on our cleaners and the LEED process.

 Our commercial Tide is alkaline free, with a near neutral pH, and we have voluntarily eliminated phosphates in our laundry formulas.
-We also use safer detergent surfactants, for which P&G has received a Champion award from DfE's Safer Detergent Surfactant Initiative.
 In addition, our Tide Professional 2x concentrate formula minimizes packaging waste and saves water, gas, and labor.

 Within PS&RA, our Central Product Safety (CPS) organization has direct responsibility for ensuring our products are safe for consumers and the environment.
 Its primary role is to advance the science of understanding and evaluating the human and environmental safety of our products.
 An External Advisory Board consisting of several distinguished academic scientists, as well as a standing Sustainability External Advisory Panel, comprised of representatives from many environmental NGOs are part of the evaluation process.